I was recently invited to a fireside chat with the latest awesome cohort and faculty from UC Irvine’s Master of Design & Research program.

 Sort of.

-Still, synthetic data presents interesting possibilities.
+Still, synthetic data does present some interesting possibilities.

 Otherwise, the model is just making things up based on existing patterns out in the wild on the internet.
 That’s too generic (and dangerous!) to be useful.
-And also it’s the nuance of talking to and observing customers that produces true insights and breakthroughs.

 I’d say that’s a promising start.